johnhenry/understate/readme.md

 Understate objects track their state internally.

-Each reinstate object associates an id with it's value whenever it's value us update.
+Each Understate object associates an id with it's value whenever it's value us update.
 This can be accessed from the "id" method.

 ```javascript
 var log = value => console.log(value);